 So, the financial system is based on this, for example.
 So how can the financial system also start to allocate resources based on general sentiment rather than on a few financial analysts deciding that this asset is a good one?
 And this is what China kind of like in the ideas because China always likes to experiment with different models.
 So, there’s the famous quote from Deng Xiaoping that he doesn’t care about the color of the cat as long as it catches mice.
 It means it doesn’t really matter what the system or ideology is as long as you can leave poverty or create jobs or have the actual impact.
 So that’s why I was invited to China.
 It was to say, “Okay, maybe this ethical economy model in China can solve some of the issues that we have in China—all the environmental issues, the social issues, etc. It’s about all the other values than pure GDP growth.
 So, it’s a system that can balance these things in a different way.
 So that was why they found interest in it.

-Matthieu David: And before we started the recording, you talked about the social credit system but you’ve not used the word.
+Matthieu David: And before we started the recording, you talked about China’s social credit system but you’ve not used the word.
 How does it link to your work?

 Nicolai Peitersen: Yeah.
 So, in the book, as I mentioned before, we were using the term ‘general sentiment’ which captures what people like—so to speak, value.
 And it’s interesting.
 So, the first manuscript of this book was done 15 years ago before we had all these likes, and etc. Our thinking back then was more like a peer-to-peer based system, where you’ll be able to allocate resources based on general sentiment.
 So, what’s interesting for me is that the Chinese government has implemented a type of general sentiment model – a kind of ethical economy in China – with a social credit score.
 And this the first government or attempt in the world to do a general sentiment system.
 Of course, the way that China has done it is not how we envision it.
 In China, it’s more top-down, meaning that they have already set what is the value in the system.
 Whereas, in our system, again, it’s having an open valuation?